Manitowoc, Wisconsin: Geography

 According to the United States Census Bureau, the city has a total area of 17.99 sqmi, of which 17.63 sqmi is land and 0.36 sqmi is water.

 The city is located at 44°5′47″N 87°40′30″W, on Lake Michigan at the mouth of the Manitowoc River.

 The nearest other cities are Green Bay, 34 mi away, Sheboygan 24 mi away, Appleton 39 mi away, and Milwaukee 74 mi away.
 Together with Two Rivers and the surrounding towns, the Manitowoc micropolitan area was, according to the 2000 census, home to 52,197 people.
 The city forms the core of the United States Census Bureau's Manitowoc Micropolitan Statistical Area, which includes all of Manitowoc County (2000 population: 82,887).

+Alverno

+Alverno is a formerly unincorporated community located in the western parts of the city.
+Located slightly northwest of the I-43 Technology & Enterprise Business Park, the community contained some homes, a banquet place, and a railroad crossing on the northern side.
+The community is also the eastern terminus of a short county highway (County Road CS) at the intersection of Alverno Road and Custer Street.

+Kellners Corners

+Kellners Corners is also a formerly unincorporated community on the northwest side of the city at the intersection of Rapids Road (County Road R) and Menasha Avenue.
+This portion of Manitowoc is more residential with some businesses.
+Rapids Road was also the old alignment of US Highway 141 in Manitowoc until the completion of I-43 resulted in the portion of the old highway turned over to the county.

 Climate

 Manitowoc has a humid continental climate.
 Lake Michigan has a moderating effect on its climate compared to regions more inland, making it warmer in the winter and cooler in the summer than most nearby cities.
 Manitowoc has a yearly average high of 52 °F and a yearly average low of 38.5 °F. Manitowoc also has an extreme high and extreme low of 105 °F and -27 °F, respectively.
 The city receives an average of 31.17 in of precipitation every year, in the form of rain and snow, with rain being more prevalent in months April–November, and snow being more prevalent in months December–March.
 Precipitation is spread fairly evenly throughout the year, with the wettest month being August, with 3.58 in of precipitation, and the driest month being February, with 1.38 in of precipitation.